 This is blindingly obvious, but it’s also universally ignored: get someone who isn’t you to read your work.
 Not your mother, unless she’s likely to give constructive, honest feedback.
 Others will see problems that are invisible to you, particularly with regard to pacing and logic.
 Take their suggestions and criticisms on board, and revise accordingly.

-I’ve barely scratched the surface of this topic here; feel free to suggest more tips (not just pet peeves, please; offer the solution to the problem too) in the comments below.
+I’ve barely scratched the surface of this topic here; feel free to suggest more tips (not just pet peeves, please; offer the solution to the problem too).